moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 2. An employee could specify a time off plan that they are not eligible for
 1. Current Date: used in the "as of date" in the request PTO action.
 Could be static.
 2. Email Address: we assume that a user is only requesting time off for themselves, and use the `{{user.email_addr}}` value from user roster profile of the employee calling this plugin.
 This would need to be changed if an employee is requesting time off on behalf of another employee.

+### Build Plugin in Creator Studio
+1. Create a Path in Creator Studio.
+You can copy the plugin details below
+    * Plugin Name: `🏝️ Request Time Off in Workday`
+    * Plugin Description: `Plugin Template Guide for Requesting Time-Offs in Workday with your bot`

 ### Example iPaaS Code (with Python and FastAPI)